-We invite applications for two Postdoctoral Research Associates to work with Professor Stuart White at the Mathematical Institute, University of Oxford.
-These are three-year, fixed-term positions, funded by a research grant from the Engineering and Physical Sciences Research Council (EPSRC).
-We anticipate a starting date for the positions of the start of the academic year 2023-24.
-The earliest starting date for both positions is 1st September 2023.
+We invite applications for a Postdoctoral Research Associates to work with Professor Stuart White at the Mathematical Institute, University of Oxford.
+This is a three-year, fixed-term position, funded by a research grant from the Engineering and Physical Sciences Research Council (EPSRC).
+We anticipate the start-date for this position to be at the beginning of the 2024-25 academic year, with the earliest start-date being 01 September 2024.

-The successful candidates will be part of a research group with responsibility for carrying out research in operator algebras and related fields as part of the Engineering and Physical Sciences Research Council (EPSRC) grant "Classification, Structure, Amenability and Regularity" (EP/X026647/1).
-They will be expected to conduct research in operator algebras and related fields which falls within the remit of this large scale project, and will have the opportunity to do so independently and/or collaboratively with other members of the group at Oxford and/or other mathematicians internationally.
+The successful candidate will be part of a research group with responsibility for carrying out research in operator algebras and related fields as part of the Engineering and Physical Sciences Research Council (EPSRC) grant "Classification, Structure, Amenability and Regularity" (EP/X026647/1).
+They will be expected to conduct research in operator algebras and related fields which falls within the remit of this large-scale project and will have the opportunity to do so independently and/or collaboratively with other members of the group at Oxford and/or other mathematicians internationally.
 They are expected to provide informal mentorship of D. Phil students in the group.